Fallcrim/prencrypt-server/README.md

+⚠ This project is still in early development and thus does not have any completed features yet.
+The README will be updated as the project progresses.

 # Prencrypt
 Prencrypt is an encryption tool which allows you to manually encrypt and decrypt messages.
 The public keys of all users are stored on a central server for distribution.
 Private keys on the other hand are stored locally on the user's device.